-Over time, the shape and elasticity of a woman's breast change due to many factors including pregnancy, nursing, weight fluctuations and the effects of gravity.
-A breast lift (Mastopexy) is a surgical procedure to raise and reshape drooping breasts to renew your figure with an elevated and more youthful breast contour.
-Mastopexy can also reduce the size of the areola, the darker skin surrounding the nipple.
 The best results are usually achieved in women with small to moderate size breasts.
-If your breasts are small or have lost volume breast implants can be inserted in conjunction with a breast lift to increase both their firmness and size.
-The procedure is done on an outpatient basis under general anesthesia.
+If your breasts are small or have lost volume, breast implants can be inserted in conjunction with a breast lift to increase both their firmness and size.
+This procedure is done on an outpatient basis under general anesthesia.

 Some of the benefits of a breast lift include:

-Your breast lift consultation will serve as the first step toward making the decision to elevate your breasts.
-Based in Tacoma, WA, Dr. Patel will address all of your questions and expectations.
-He will examine your breasts and discuss the variables that may affect the procedure including your age, the size and shape of your breasts and the condition of your skin.
+Your breast lift consultation will serve as the first step in making the decision to elevate your breasts.
+Dr. Tarak H. Patel at Cascade Eye & Skin Centers will address all of your questions and review your expected outcomes.
+He will examine your breasts and discuss the variables that may affect the procedure, including your age, the size and shape of your breasts, as well as the condition of your skin.
 Together, you will determine if the addition of breast implants will be a part of your treatment plan.

-He will also review your medical history to ensure that you do not have any existing health conditions that may increase your risk of complications.
+Dr. Patel will also review your medical history to ensure that you do not have any existing health conditions that may increase your risk of complications.
 The ideal candidate will be in good physical and emotional health.
-It is important that Cascade Plastic Surgery patients have realistic expectations.
-View Dr. Patel's patient before-and-after photo gallery here:

-Patients with mild drooping often have this type of incision, a full circle incision around the areola.
+Patients with mild drooping often have this type of incision, which is a full circle incision around the areola.

 Patients with more severe sagging may need this type of incision.
-This incision adds an incision in the fold of the breast to the vertical (“lollipop”) incisions described above
+The “anchor” option adds an incision in the fold of the breast to the vertical (“lollipop”) incisions described above.